userhas404d/TerraformMidServer/README.md

 ## How To Use This module

-To use this module, modify the `variables.tf` file with your applicable input variables.
+To use this module, modify the `terraform.tfvars` file with your applicable input variables.

 In your Terraform working directory, run the following commands: